troygoode/connect-assets-jade/README.md

 # connect-assets-jade

-Expose your jade views in the browser using connect-assets.
+Expose your jade views in the browser using [`connect-assets`](https://github.com/TrevorBurnham/connect-assets/).

 ## Installation